 try: print(ourVariable) except NameError: print('ourVariable is not defined') except: print('Error returned')

-else keyword.
 By using an else clause, you can define code that will be run in the case that no exceptions are raised.
-Here’s an example:
+This could be used to inform a user that a program has successfully executed, for instance.

 try: print('Test') except: print('There is a problem.') else: print('There are no problems.')